 Everyone has areas that they’d like to improve.
 Most candidates think that brushing over weaknesses is the way forward during the interview phase, but turning these to your advantage is preferred.
 Preparation is the key to countering your weaknesses.
 Before you enter the interview room, review the job specification to identify any areas where your skillset doesn’t quite match up.
 By understanding these shortcomings, you can plan how best to answer the queries that surround them.

 Whilst most call centres are known for their relaxed work attire, dressing to impress at the interview is important.
 First impressions count, and whilst most interviewers won’t take a candidate at face value (paying more attention to their experience and attitude rather than their outfit), every little helps when presenting yourself as a professional, proficient prospective employee.

 Your call centre interviewer will have a long list of desirable skills and qualities, and while you may be able to tick the boxes in some areas, forgoing the basics is not an option.
 Sometimes the simplest approach is the best approach.
 Concentrate on representing your communication skills (which are vital to the role of any call centre worker), while demonstrating the flexibility, can-do attitude and trainability that is integral to success within the call centre environment.

 Finding candidates that are more likely to grow and progress with the company is a priority for all call centres so don’t be afraid to share your hopes for your wider career.

 If you’re going to start working in a call centre, it’s important to have a great telephone answering style.
-Read our guide on how to perfect yours right here.
 Our wider blog is also full of useful tips and advice for existing call centre staff and inspiring call centre workers.